Are Job Offer Letters Legally Required?

 While an offer letter can become a binding document should the wording make it so, it is the intention of an employment contract to be a legally binding document.
 This makes creating an employment contract a more encompassing task, albeit a safer one, as the dangers of an offer letter are the entire purpose of the employment contract.

 If your organization opts to send a new employee an employment contract, then it is crucial you follow the best guidelines to effectively communicate the information and remain compliant.
 When using employment contracts, consider these best practices:

 - Use a Template: Maintain a standardized procedure by using a template to develop employment contracts.
 As a safeguard against legal disputes, all employment contracts should be submitted to HR for review before being sent to the prospective hire.
 These can be distributed, signed, and stored in an HRIS.

-- Avoid Offer Letters: Employers should avoid risk by refraining from sending offer letters.
-If an employer chooses to send an employment contract in lieu of an offer letter, that employer should have an attorney review each employment contract that is sent out.
+- Avoid Offer Letters: It is important for employers to avoid unnecessary risk.
+There is very little to be gained through sending an offer letter, and the risk is high.
+Employers should forgo sending offer letters and focus on employment contracts.
+If an employer chooses to send an employment contract in lieu of an offer letter, that employer should have an attorney review employment contract templates.
 With that said, this process can prove costly.

 - Make Job Offers Verbally: This informal offer should precede a more formal employment contract upon a candidate's acceptance.
 Opt for this option before committing to a formal offer letter that may enhance risk.